Kayshon Boutte

-Kayshon Boutte (/ˈbuːti/ BOO-tee; born May 7, 2002) is an American professional football wide receiver for the New England Patriots of the National Football League (NFL).
-He played college football for the LSU Tigers and was selected by the Patriots in the sixth round of the 2023 NFL draft.
+Kayshon Boutte (/ˈbuːti/ BOO-tee; born May 7, 2002) is an American professional football wide receiver for the Houston Texans of the National Football League (NFL).
+He played college football for the LSU Tigers and was selected by the New England Patriots in the sixth round of the 2023 NFL draft.

 Early life

 Boutte attended Westgate High School in New Iberia, Louisiana.
 As a senior, he had 47 receptions for 1,005 yards with 15 touchdowns and rushed for 874 yards on 71 carries and 12 touchdowns.
 Boutte played in the 2020 Under Armour All-American Game.
 Coming out of high school, Boutte was a 5-star recruit and was ranked the nation's #2 wide receiver.
 He committed to Louisiana State University (LSU) to play college football.

 College career

 With Ja'Marr Chase opting out of the season to prepare for the 2021 NFL draft, Boutte entered his true freshman season in 2020 as one of LSU's top receivers.
 He became the number-one receiver after Terrace Marshall Jr. also opted out.

 In the 2020 game against Ole Miss, he set a Southeastern Conference record for receiving yards in a game with 14 receptions for 308 yards, adding three receiving touchdowns as well.